mmguero/zeek-docker/README.md

 total 32,768
 -rw-r--r-- 1 user user 6,852 Jun  8 07:44 Dockerfile
 -rw-r--r-- 1 user user 1,724 May 18 11:21 local-example.zeek
--rw-r--r-- 1 user user 8,874 May 18 11:21 login.zeek
 -rw-r--r-- 1 user user 1,689 Jun  8 08:58 README.md
 -rwxr-xr-x 1 user user 3,535 Jun  8 08:41 zeek-docker.sh
 ```

-It looks like `local-example.zeek` and `login.zeek` will be used by `zeek`.
-Since `local-example.zeek` is prefixed with `local`, the default `local` policy will not be used.
+It looks like `local-example.zeek` will be used by `zeek`.
+Since is prefixed with `local`, the default `local` policy will not be used.

 #### Local Intelligence Files